Support for patients with unpaid carers

 Please avoid bringing in valuable items.

-Support for patients with learning difficulties
+Support for patients with learning disabilities

 A Learning Disability is a lifelong condition which cannot be cured.
 There are three core criteria which must be met for the term Learning Disability to apply: